0xChijoke/0xChijoke/README.md

 - 🔭  Building on Ethereum, learning Rust and A.I.<br/>

-- 🌱 <strong>Software Engineering</strong>.
+- 🌱 <strong>Software Engineering.</strong>.

 - 🤔 Ask me about JavaScript, Web Development and smart comtracts.

-- ☕ I play well with some coffee. lol
+- ☕ I play well with some coffee.

 - :mailbox: Reach out to me at : chijokeogbuanya@gmail.com<br/>